The real power of checklists comes at the summary grid level.

 - Lowest precedence: Rule C. A checklist task is overdue

-If, for example, two rules apply (logically this can only be the case with B and C) then the coloring rule with the highest precedence wins out (B in this case).
+If, for example, two rules apply (logically this can only be the case with B and C) then the colouring rule with the highest precedence wins out (B in this case).

 Example of the chronological build of these rules (assuming all three rules have been activated):